ObadaElSharbatly/API-project/README.md

 ## Scetch design:
 ![design of the idea](APISketch.jpg)

-## check the project webpage:
+## Check the project webpage:
 You can test the app from [here](https://obadaelsharbatly.github.io/Weather-APP-HYF/):

 ## App features *(content will be modified after finishing the app)*:
-**it's a weather app whick can give you information about the wewather condition for current time besides past and future.**
+**It's a weather app which can give you information about the wewather condition for current time besides past and future.
+I will follow the [PostNL](https://www.postnl.nl/en/) website style and gonna use [Weather api](https://www.weatherapi.com/) website to get weather information**

   ### Must have features:
   * Design of the app should fits the [PostNL](https://www.postnl.nl/en/) website style.